TrentNagy99/Loot/README.md

 You, a lone adventurer, braves the dark depths of a dungeon.
 How long can you survive?

 What's new in version 2?
-  -Use items in inventory
+  \n-Use items in inventory
-  -New game over/exit screen
+  \n-New game over/exit screen

 What's planned?
-  -Statistics
+  \n-Statistics
-  -Generations
+  \n-Generations
-  -Save files
+  \n-Save files

 Check in later for new changes!